(Last updated on August 5, 2024.)

 Issues(Problems):

-1. After executing this command, when the score is exported to musicXML file, MuseScore alarms when importing as “imcomplete musicXML file”.
+1. After executing this command, when the score is exported to musicXML file, MuseScore alarms when importing as “incomplete musicXML file”.
 Just ignore the message and continue to import.
-This imcompleteness will be resolved in MuseScore.
+This incompleteness will be resolved in MuseScore.

-2. When the part 1 is duplicated, elements which should exist in only part 1 such as rehearsal marks are duplicated.
+2. When part 1 is duplicated, elements that should exist in only part 1 such as rehearsal marks are duplicated.
 If you correct this problem, export to MuseScore and edit and export back to JapoScore.

 Materials